brandonsherette/redux-form-ext/README.md

 Extension for redux form.
 ## Versions
 **upcoming version**
-- Added stepError property to MultiFormStep to allow for manual step invalid functionality for when a step needs to have addtional steps taken outside of form inputs for that particual step to be valid.
+- Added stepError property to MultiStepForm to allow for manual step invalid functionality for when a step needs to have addtional steps taken outside of form inputs for that particular step to be valid.

 **v0.6.0**